 Financial plan is in place from 2024 to 2028.

 Striking is that there is

-- No money foreseen for clinical rotations - No money foreseen for course and curriculum development (knowing that ba and master in science for physiotherapy have to be developed - No money foreseen for investment in IT - That the sum for scholarships is not augmented whereas in the research plan is mentioned to spend more on scholarships - No money foreseen for intellectual, cultural and social development of students In total the expert team do not see a good reflection of the investment for more research and evolution of the library in e-library
+- No money is foreseen for clinical rotations - No money is foreseen for course and curriculum development (knowing that ba and master in science for physiotherapy have to be developped - No money is foreseen for investment in IT - The sum for scholarships is not augmented whereas in the research plan is mentioned to spend more on scholarships

+- No money is foreseen for intellectual, cultural and social development of students

+In total the expert team do not see a good reflection of the investment for more research and evolution of the library.

-Also for maintenance of equipment not enough money is foreseen in the opinion of the expert team.
+Also for maintenance and equipment not enough money is foreseen in the opinion of the expert team.